Max Branning: 2006–2021

 Looking for the icing on the cake, Max proposes to Fi but is stunned when she refuses, much to the amusement of everyone in the pub.
 Max is further horrified when James and Luke betray him by burning his contract, revealing that he was being tricked all along.
 Speechless, Max sits defeated and alone in the Vic until Jack decides to take him home, fearing for Max's safety since his betrayal is now known to most of the square.
 Carmel's son, Kush Kazemi (Davood Ghadami), arrives however and punches Max for his treatment of Carmel, sending him flying over a table in a heap.
 Homeless and unemployed, Max is taken in by Jack who discovers his self-harming.
-The next day, Max is given his desk belongings by Luke from Weyland and Co and after seeing Wilmott-Brown and Fi in a car, he hysterically shouts at them for their betrayal.
+The next day, Max is given his desk belongings by Luke from Weyland and Co and after seeing Willmott-Brown and Fi in a car, he hysterically shouts at them for their betrayal.
 He then aggressively shouts at Jack until he is slapped by him.
 Josh gives Lauren the office copy of Max's contract, stating that he is entitled to the money and Weyland always set out to destroy him.
 He then lets Lauren decide what to do with the contract.
 Lauren demands the truth from Max, who says he did what he did to get money for his family.
 Lauren doesn't believe him and reveals the contract and threatens to burn it if he does not tell the truth; however, Max grabs it and destroys it himself, revealing that he doesn't care about the money and that all he wanted was revenge for everyone who lied or did nothing when he was sent to prison, including his own family.
 Max rages at Abi, Lauren and Jack who all leave, and he then smashes Jack's family photos.
 He goes to burn himself, but has no cigarettes left so headbutts a mirror instead.